dev-yusupov/file-system-simulation/docs/doc.md

 ## Features

-- Create and delete directories
+- Create, delete and rename directories
-- Create and delete files
+- Create, rename and delete files
 - Navigate through directories
 - List contents of the current directory
 - Move files and directories